deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/intro.rst

 * Mapping of GML application schemas to relational models
 * ISO 19107-compliant geometry model: Complex geometries (e.g. non-linear curves)
 * Advanced filter expression support based on XPath 1.0
-* Supports many backends, such as PostGIS, Oracle Spatial, Shapefiles or GML instance documents
+* Supports numerous backends, such as PostGIS, Oracle Spatial, Shapefiles or GML instance documents

 .. tip::
   In order to learn about configuring a deegree-based WFS, it is recommended to read chapters :ref:`anchor-installation` and :ref:`anchor-lightly` first.
 Check out :ref:`anchor-workspace-utah` and :ref:`anchor-workspace-inspire` for example deegree WFS configurations.
 Final steps are understanding :ref:`anchor-configuration-basics` and :ref:`anchor-configuration-wfs`.